AidanForrester/TC-HUNCH-Nanolab/README.md

 This will install the following dependencies:

-- CV2 For Camera Functions
+- OpenCV For Camera Functions
 - Adafruit Blinka Translation Layer for CircuitPython
-- BME680 CircuitPython Drivers for Enviornmental Combo
+- BME680 CircuitPython Driver for Enviornmental Combo
 - Adafruit ADC Driver for Moisture Sensors
 - NeoPixel Library for LEDs
 - Flask Framework for Python to HTML Communication